How to get the most out of your Count trial

 Pick 1–2 use cases

-• Exploratory analysis & story: answer a real question; present from the same canvas
+• Exploratory analysis & storytelling Answer a real business question, document your thinking, present findings from the same canvas.

 • Identify: frame goals and assumptions on the canvas (stickies + context)